mfogel/django-zipcode-zone-mapper/README.txt

     Running this command loads the needed zcta's into your database.

- 2. ./manage.py buildkml > name_me.kml
+ 2. ./manage.py buildkml [-z] <fileout, usually *.km(l|z)>

-    This command builds the kml file you want from the zcta's in your database, and pushes the result to standard out.
+    This command builds the kml file you want from the zcta's in your database.
+If the '-z' option is set, output is compressed with zlib.
+    This is good if you want to make a .kmz file.